hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-hotfixes.md

 ### THE RUN

-Daily maintenance of the production Salesforce org must be very reactive, the RUN level will allow you to **deploy patch versions**.
+Daily maintenance of the production Salesforce org must be very reactive, the RUN level will allow you to often **deploy patch versions**.

 As we usually can not wait for the next minor or major version to be deployed in production, projects need a way to quickly deploy hot fixes into production.
-That layer is called the RUN, and is exclusively about **preprod** and **production branches**.
+That layer is called the RUN, and is exclusively about **preprod** and **main** branches.

 To summarize, you will **publish at RUN level, but also at BUILD level**, so when the BUILD will be merged in the RUN, **there will be no overwrite triggering regressions**.

 The **hotfix process** is the following:

+_Note: in this example, we merge directly in **preprod**, but in more advanced organizations we can define a branch/org **uat_run** as intermediate layer before merging to preprod_

 - IMPLEMENT **HOTFIX** _**(1)**_